JoshuahThomas/The_Effect_of_a_Busines_-Owner-s_Education_and_Work_Experience_on_Business_Success_in_Bangladesh/README.md

 - Control and Instrumental Variables
 ![Screenshot 2025-02-28 at 5 04 10 AM](https://github.com/user-attachments/assets/c4b737e8-b86c-4b87-a0f2-d55b3e86df6b)
-- Firm sizes (Figure 2) also vary substantially, from 0 to 2,330 workers, with an average of 13 workers, indicating a predominance of relatively small firms in the dataset.
+- Firm sizes also vary substantially, from 0 to 2,330 workers, with an average of 13 workers, indicating a predominance of relatively small firms in the dataset.

 # Methodology